MichaelSheinman/short-story-generator/README.md

 - Setting up the LSTM model
 - Putting the code for the models on the repo
 - Implementing final.py: where the user interacts with the project
+- Debugging RNN model and implementing ways to conceptually connect this model to the GPT-2 Model
+- Worked on the writeup (general sections, RNN related sections)

 **Mateus Moreira :**